sveltejs/kit/CONTRIBUTING.md

 - Avoid creating new test projects under `packages/kit/test/apps` but reuse an existing one when possible
 - Ensure `pnpm lint` and `pnpm check` pass.
 You can run `pnpm format` to format the code

-To use the git hooks in the repo, which will save you waiting for CI to tell you that you forgot to lint, run this:
+To use the git hooks in the repo, which will save you from waiting for CI to tell you that you forgot to lint, run this:

 ```bash
 git config core.hookspath .githooks